State Land Camping and Hiking Rules

 The rules associated with using Department of Environmental Conservation managed public lands in New York State for recreational purposes are relatively simple and straightforward.

-There is a REGULATION that prohibits the import of firewood into New York unless it has been heat treated to kill pests.
+There is a Regulation that prohibits the import of firewood into New York (link leaves DEC's website) unless it has been heat treated to kill pests.
 The regulation also limits the transportation of untreated firewood to less than 50 miles from its source.

 - Do not bring firewood to campgrounds or parks.